 Was there a ghost?

-Since her return to The Hall, a fresh arrangement of Princess Taillte roses arrived in her office every few days to grace the alcove between the windows.
+Since her return to Tara Hall, a fresh arrangement of Princess Taillte roses arrived in her office every few days to grace the alcove between the windows.
 A master horticulturist had bred the pink flowers to commemorate Talty’s birth twenty-eight years before.
 Their spicy scent alone would surely banish any lurking goblins.

 “Thank you, Denis.
 I’ll have these letters signed before I leave.”
-Rising from her seat, she crossed the oriental carpet to the nearest window and gazed down at the big white “H” on the black helipad.
+Rising from her chair, she crossed the oriental carpet to the nearest window and gazed down at the big white “H” on the black helipad.

 Office of the Deputy Head of State, H.R.H.
 Taillte Rosaleen Boru